HathewayWill/WRF-MOSIT/README.md

 - Sponsorships help the author push updates to the end user faster, maintain and update code, develop new code, provide end user support, and end user consultanting.
 ---
 #### Estimated Run Time ~ 60 to 120 Minutes @ 10mbps download speed.
+- Intel compilers take slightly more time to install packages.
 ---
 ### Special thanks to:
 - Youtube's meteoadriatic